BDI-pathogens/phyloscanner/phyloflows/vignettes/07_age_analysis.md

 ## Input data: sampling information

-\*\* `dobs` also must contain information about how each group was sampled.
-This is stored in the following columns:
+**`dobs` also requires information about how each group was sampled. ** This is stored in the following columns:

   - *TR\_SAMPLING\_CATEGORY* sampling strata of transmitter group
   - *REC\_SAMPLING\_CATEGORY* sampling strata of recipient group

-**`dprior.fit` specifies the distribution of probability of sampling an individual from each sampling group.** This is either given by or approximated by beta distribution in SARWS model or GLM model.
-This information is stored in the following columns:
+**`dprior.fit` specifies the distribution of sampling probability in each sampling group.** The sampling probability is either characterised by beta-binomial model or GLM model (See 01 - Simulating data). and given in the form of samples.
+In the tutorial, we opted for a probabilistic programming language Stan, and it cannot take samples as input.
+However, it is possible to fit statistical distributions to samples and input distribution parameters.
+The information is stored in data *dprior.fit* in the following columns:

   - *SAMPLING\_CATEGORY* name of sampling strata
   - *ALPHA, BETA* shape parameters of the distribution of sampling probability.

+Under beta-binomial model, the posterior distribution of the sampling probability is known analytically, i.e. beta.
 Let us look at the sampling information:

 ``` r
 ds$TRIAL <- c(4000, 3700, 3300, 2500, 1700, 1000, 500)